alexgriff/wdf_recursion_exercises/README.md

 // write a function called walkTheDom that takes two parameters,
 // a DOM node, and a callback function.

-// each DOM node tag name or text in the order the user sees them
+// Your function should visit each DOM node and invoke the callback with each one..

+// think about starting with the whole document, visiting it's children, visiting the children of each child, the children of that child's children... etc....

 const nodeLogger = function(node) {
   console.log('the element is: ', node.tagName || node)